systemaccounting/mxfactorial/README.md

 **q.** what is the equation?
 **a.** *u* = transactions per second, *w<sub>i</sub>* = value conserved per transaction, *Mx!* = value visible in a combinatorial game

+**q.** will a government hosted payment app reduce my freedom?
+**a.** the government can already see your transactions. systemaccounting empowers you to see the transactions of your government. access to the realtime financial performance of your government helps protect you from electing individuals who exploit money printing, price manipulation and the absence of accountability to systematize the cost of their failures to everyone else

+**q.** will a government hosted payment app reduce my privacy?
+**a.** you dont need to publish your account activity. publishing account data is a feature primarily intended for 1) businesses owners who wish to signal the demand for capital with an empirical rate of return and 2) government officials who wish to keep citizens informed of the performance of fiscal policies with empirical data

 **q.** do you have any demos?
 **a.** watch the *economic policy as code* video series